openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 "The openSUSE Goblin Team are pleased to announce the first public release of Smeegol.

-ï»¿ï»¿Smeegol is based on the netbook user interface that came from the MeeGo(TM)* project.
-Smeegol offers the latest Bansheeâ€™s powerful music player, a newer Evolution Express as mail and agenda client and several additional social networks.
+﻿﻿Smeegol is based on the netbook user interface that came from the MeeGo(TM)* project.
+Smeegol offers the latest Banshee’s powerful music player, a newer Evolution Express as mail and agenda client and several additional social networks.